muggy8/tensura-tl/v9/1_intermission_en.md

 Right, he's unreliable too.

 "So Rimuru-sama.
 The discussion that you want to hold is how to finish that whatever champ?
-If you give that job to me, I will make him dissappear without trace this night."
+If you give that job to me, I will make him disappear without trace this night."

 "I don't intend like that.
 Don't hastily move based on assumption, okay?"